voacado/HuskyBot/README.md

 # HuskyBot
 A Discord bot for the Northeastern '24 server.

+Private message a bot and have it output your message into a separate channel (anonymously)!

+Example Private Message
 ![Private Message the Bot](pictures/botPM.png)

+Example Output

 ![Output](pictures/botOutput.png)